Duncan Garage Cafe Building Downtown Duncan Coffee Shop

 There's a lot of history packed into these bricks!

-For 70 years, Duncan Garage sold everything from Tudhopes to Fords, operated the region’s first ambulance and hearse, and even ran a 7-passenger stagecoach line to Victoria.
+For 70 years, Duncan Garage was a hub of movement and innovation.
+It sold everything from Tudhopes to Fords, operated the region’s first ambulance and hearse, and even ran a 7-passenger stagecoach line to Victoria.
 There was a full-service mechanic shop, a school bus, and a fire truck no one else could drive but Norman himself.

-Back in 2002, Susan Minette was running a small organic café in Glenora, tucked inside the old farm store.
-A decade later, in 2012, that café found a new home in the Duncan Garage building.
-She named it the Corfield Café in honour of Norman Corfield, but locals quickly gave it a simpler nickname: “the Garage Café.”
-The name stuck, and so did the sense of belonging it inspired.
+In 2002, Susan Minette opened a small organic café out in Glenora, tucked inside the old farm store.
+That café eventually moved into the Duncan Garage building in 2012.
+She named it the Corfield Café, in honour of Norman Corfield — but folks in town just started calling it “the Garage Café,” and the name stuck.

-In 2024, the café was purchased by Matt, Casey, and Brennan - a new team carrying on the spirit of community, creativity, and real, nourishing food in this old building with deep roots.
+In 2024, the café was purchased by Matt, Casey, Brennan, and Emrey — a new team carrying on the spirit of community, creativity, and real, nourishing food in this old building with deep roots.

-In 2025, Matt, Casey, Brennan, and Emery purchased the Garage building, ready to carry its legacy forward with fresh energy and care.
+In 2025, Matt, Casey, Brennan, and Emrey purchased the old Garage building — ready to carry its legacy forward with fresh energy and care.

 More than a century since the first bricks were laid, the Duncan Garage is still a place where people gather, create, and connect.
 The tools have changed, but the heart of the place is the same.